Our “Philosophy of Education” has our general statements on this aspect of home education so please read those points

 Character Education: Have it like REAL peppermint that thrives, grows strong, blooms, and multiplies with fragrance and more roots!

 We do not design our academic resources around character education themes.
 We do not have a “habits-based” curriculum style.
 We do have a teaching posters with notes set, entitled “Christian Character Education…” and you can find that downloadable and printable product in our shop here.
-We do include some lessons on character education in with “the socials” (e.g. 24 teaching posters in our new “My First Social Studies” e-book curriculum) and do have a colouring booklet entitled, “Be Willing” to help teach a few general things, but we do not focus a lot on these things because they are more personal, depending on the spiritual development of an individual and also we think that one of the best ways to teach character education to your children is to show it, rather than to mainly read it from a curriculum book.
-As a parent/teacher, have an appropriate transparency to your daily walk (parents aren’t perfect) and lead with a godly example of courteousness, love, forgiveness, truthfulness, etc..
+We do include some lessons on character education in with “the socials” (e.g. 24 teaching posters in our new “My First Social Studies” e-book curriculum) and do have a colouring booklet entitled, “Be Willing” to help teach a few general things.
+But we do not focus a lot on character education topics specifically because they are more personal, depending on the spiritual development of an individual and also we think that one of the best ways to teach character education to your children is to show it, rather than to mainly read it from a curriculum book.
+As a parent/teacher, we encourage you to have an appropriate transparency to your daily walk (parents aren’t perfect) and lead with a godly example of courteousness, love, forgiveness, truthfulness, etc..
 Put into practice Psalm 78 and tell your children about situations in your past of how God worked in your life to develop character.